Militarization of migration policy in Mexico (2018-2025)

 Abstract

-The securitization of migration is not a unique process to Mexico; it has become part of a global trend in which governments justify restrictive migration under the logic of national security and border control.
-In this sense, Mexico in the past years has undergone an increasing militarization of its migration policies, a shift that coincides with an increasing militarization of its public security.
-This thesis analyzes policy changes between 2018-2025, where the Mexican government has expanded the role of military and security forces in migration control, particularly through the deployment of the National Guard (Guardia Nacional) the Army (Secretaría de la Defensa Nacional) and the Navy (Secretaría de Marina) to border regions, migrant transit routes and at key positions in the National Institute of Migration (Instituto Nacional de Migración).
-This study explores its consequences for human rights of migrants, institutional governance, and international relations.
+Treating migration as a security problem—often called the securitization of migration—has become a global trend.
+Governments use the language of national security and border control to justify tighter migration policies.
+In Mexico, this has coincided with a broader militarization of public security.
+This thesis examines policy changes from 2018 to 2025 that expand the role of military and security forces in migration control.
+It focuses on the deployment of the National Guard (Guardia Nacional), the Army (Secretaría de la Defensa Nacional), and the Navy (Secretaría de Marina) to border regions and along migrant transit routes, as well as their presence in key positions within the National Institute of Migration (Instituto Nacional de Migración).
+The study explores what this shift means for migrants’ human rights, institutional governance, and Mexico’s international relations.

 Keywords